-“This can set things up for the future so the success continues for a long, long time — and it will,” said St. Clair.
-“This gives everybody a period of time to figure out where they're going and what they're doing.
+"This can set things up for the future so the success continues for a long, long time — and it will," he said.
+"This gives everybody a period of time to figure out where they're going and what they're doing.

 "I think it's the right thing to give everybody time to prepare, including myself.
 But it's a tough decision anytime you walk away from something you care deeply about and have spent a lot of time and effort to develop and be around."

-St. Clair added how much he has enjoyed his ride on the sidelines at Hannibal.
+St. Clair added how much he has enjoyed his ride on the sidelines with the Pirates.

-His tenure at the helm of Pirates football includes coaching 21 first-team all-state selections and reaching the 2006 state championship game.
+His tenure at the helm of Hannibal football includes coaching 21 first-team all-state selections and reaching the 2006 state championship game.

-“It's been wonderful,” St. Clair said.
-“Great community, love the town, love the school.
+"It's been wonderful," St. Clair said of his career.
+"Great community, love the town, love the school.
 I'm not going anywhere.
 It's just time for a change.
 The time is right.
-I've got a grandbaby on the way, so I'm looking forward to another chapter in my life.”
+I've got a grandbaby on the way, so I'm looking forward to another chapter in my life."

-There remains unfinished business, however, before that next chapter begins.
+There remains unfinished business before that next chapter begins.

-St. Clair is ready for one more football season.
+St. Clair is ready for one final football season.